 Cognitive Behavioral Therapy (CBT)

-CBT is a goal-oriented therapeutic approach.
-Your Denver based Colorado CBT therapist will collaborate with you to identify goals and strategies to help you overcome negative thoughts and behavior patterns that have kept you stuck in unfulfilling patterns.
-These goals will ensure that you can witness your own success as you move through this process.
-Cognitive Behavioral Therapy can be used with a wide variety of conditions.
-By rewiring thought and yielding different constructive behaviors, CBT gives patients a sense of empowerment as they are literally implementing the positive change themselves.
+Cognitive Behavioral Therapy is a goal-oriented therapeutic approach.
+Your CBT therapist will collaborate with you to identify goals and strategies to help you overcome negative thoughts and behavior patterns that have kept you stuck in unfulfilling patterns.
+These goals will ensure that you can achieve personal success as you move through therapy.

 Why Colorado CBT Named Our Practice After Cognitive Behavioral Therapy

 We feel so strongly about the effectiveness of Cognitive Behavioral Therapy that we decided to call our practice Colorado CBT.
 Cognitive Behavioral Therapy is considered a gold standard mental health treatment that is supported by research.
 As such, most of our therapists have received extensive training in CBT and feel confident utilizing it with their clients.